 If a judge finds that the person is removable, then the next step is to ascertain whether that person should be granted relief from removal.
 Relief may be granted through numerous means such as asylum, adjustment of status, suspension of deportation, and waivers of deportability.
 A Wheaton deportation defense lawyer could work to show that an individual is not removable and also argue for the grant of relief on one or more grounds.

-Seeking Relief from Removal
+How is Relief from Removal Determined?

 Judges consider numerous factors in determining whether an individual should be granted relief from removal, and the judge often has a certain amount of discretion in deciding whether or not to grant relief.
 Certain factors usually weigh in favor of relief, including: